 How Do We Know If A Product Has Palm Oil?

-“Palm Oil” is not the only word for this substance, since it serves as one of the ingredients in many chemicals.
-Before purchasing a products, look out for chemicals that contain palm oil.
+“Palm Oil” is not the only word for this substance, since it serves as one of the ingredients in many euphemisms for this oil.

 - Vegetable Oil